PoisotLab/ms_mangal_synthesis/manuscript.md

 # Conclusions

+## For what purpose are global ecological network data fit?

+What can we achieve with our current knowledge of ecological networks?
+The overview presented here shows a large and detailed dataset, compiled from almost every major biome on earth.
+It also displays our failure as a community to include some of the most threatened and valuable habitats in our work.
+Gaps in any dataset create uncertainty when making predictions or suggesting causal relationships.
+This uncertainty must be measured by users of these data, especially when predicting over the "gaps" in space or climate that we have identified.
+In this paper we are not making any explicit recommendations for synthesis workflows.
+Rather we this needs to be a collective process, a collaboration between data collectors (who understand the deficiencies of these data) and data analysts (who understand the needs and assumptions of network methods).

+One line of research that we feel can confidently be pursued lies in extrapolating the structure of ecological networks over gradients, not at the level of species and their interactions, but at that of the community.
+@MoraGrav18 revealed that all food webs are more or less built upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallStou15]; in other words, most networks are expected to be variations on a shared theme, and this facilitates the task of predicting the overarching structure greatly.
+Finally, this approach to prediction which neglects the composition of networks is justified by the fact that even in the presence of strong compositional turnover, network structure tends to be maintained at very large spatial scales [@DallPois17].

 ## Can we predict the future of ecological networks under climate change?

 Perhaps unsurprisingly, most of our knowledge on ecological networks is derived